-As promised, here is a recipe for whole wheat chocolate chip cookies.
-What I like about these cookies is the mix of nutty flavors from the wheat pastry flour and walnuts.
-The evaporated cane juice crystals seem to add a little flavor too.
-You could substitute granulated, but the cookies are actually better with the crystals.
+As promised, here is a recipe for Whole Wheat Chocolate Chip Cookies.
+What I like about these cookies is the mix of nutty flavors from the whole wheat pastry flour and walnuts.
+I think the natural sugar aka evaporated cane juice crystals also add flavor.

 Whole Wheat Chocolate Chip Cookies